-MCOM 501 Current Applications (1:1:0)
+MCOM 501 Current Applications (1)

 This course will provide an introduction to future and current issues and topics in the application of media communication and technology.
 To highlight communication issues, students will be exposed whenever possible to varied presentation strategies.
-The application of media communication and technology to academic and business situations will be demonstrated.
+The www.esu.edu Instructional Technology application of media communication and technology to academic and business situations will be demonstrated.
 This course may be taken for credit more than once if a student wishes to study another current issue.

-MCOM 510 Computers in Education (3:3:0)
+MCOM 510 Computers in Education (3)